The British Dragonfly Society is working on an ambitious cross-organisational project to save the stunning Southern Damselfly from extinction.

 2017 A habitat suitability assessment was carried out to determine how the availability of breeding habitat is impacting the distribution and abundance of Southern Damselflies.

-2018 The habitat suitability assessment was used to advice land owners and tenant within Purbeck how to manage their land for the benefit of Damselflies
+2018 The habitat suitability assessment was used to advise land owners and tenants within Purbeck how to manage their land for the benefit of Damselflies

-2019 The BDS is currently seeking new funding opportunities to support vital habitat enhancement activities to help support Purbeck’s Southern Damselflies, and to fund further survey work to identify other potential sites for habitat creation.
+The future The D’Oyly Carte Charitable Trust generously awarded the BDS £2000 to support vital habitat enhancement activities and to fund further survey work to identify other potential sites for habitat creation.